redhog/InfiniteGlass/docs/SESSION.md

 Exactly what window properties are saved, restored and used for matching ghosts against new windows is configurable.

-glass-ghosts acts as an SMlib server, meaning that it can store and restore application state for supporting applications.
+`glass-ghosts` acts as an SMlib server, meaning that it can store and restore application state for supporting applications.
 Each such application is called a client.

+[INTEGRATIONS.md](INTEGRATIONS.md) describes how to adapt/wrap applications that do not natively support SMlib to support restart, and in some cases, rudimentary restore functionality.

 ## Pre-defined ghosts